Philip II of France: Conflict with John of England, 1200–1206

-This agreement did not bring warfare to an end in France, however, since John's mismanagement of Aquitaine led the province to rebel later in 1200, a disturbance that Philip secretly encouraged.
-To disguise his ambitions, Philip invited John to a conference at Andely and then entertained him at Paris, and both times he committed to complying with the treaty.
+This agreement did not bring warfare to an end in France, since John's mismanagement of Aquitaine led the province to rebel later in 1200, a disturbance that Philip secretly encouraged.
+To disguise his ambitions, Philip invited John to a conference at Andely and then entertained him at Paris.
+Both times he committed to complying with the treaty.
 In 1202, disaffected patrons petitioned the French king to summon John to answer their charges in his capacity as John's feudal lord in France.
 John refused to appear, so Philip again took up Arthur of Brittany's claims to the English throne as well as betrothing him to his six-year-old daughter Marie.
 In retaliation, John crossed over into Normandy and his forces soon captured Arthur, presumably as well as Arthur's sister Eleanor.

 In 1203, Arthur disappeared, with most people believing that John had had him murdered.
 The outcry over Arthur's fate saw an increase in local opposition to John, which Philip used to his advantage.
 He took to the offensive and, apart from a five-month siege of Andely, swept all before him.
 After Andely surrendered, John fled to England.
 By the end of 1204, most of Normandy and the Angevin lands, including much of Aquitaine, had fallen into Philip's hands.
 Philip requested John release Eleanor of Brittany, claiming that she was to be his daughter-in-law, but to no avail.

 What Philip had gained through victory in war, he sought to confirm by legal means.
 Philip, again acting as John's liege lord over his French lands, summoned him to appear before the Court of the Twelve Peers of France to answer for Arthur's murder.
 John requested safe conduct, but Philip only agreed to allow him to come in peace, while providing for his return only if it were allowed after the judgment of his peers.

 Not willing to risk his life on such a guarantee, John refused to appear, so Philip summarily dispossessed the English of all lands.
 Pushed by his barons, John eventually launched an invasion of northern France in 1206, disembarking with his army at La Rochelle during one of Philip's absences, but the campaign ended in disaster.
-After backing out of a conference that he himself had demanded, John eventually bargained at Thouars for a two-year truce, the price of which was his agreement to the chief provisions of the judgment of the Court of Peers, including a loss of his patrimony.
+After backing out of a conference that he himself had demanded, John eventually bargained at Thouars for a two-year truce, the price being his agreement to the chief provisions of the judgment of the Court of Peers, including a loss of his patrimony.